mhucka/mediawiki-google-spreadsheet-extension/README.md

 In one of our projects, we maintain a large spreadsheet in Google Docs for tracking the status of different subprojects.
 Most of the other public information about the subprojects, however, is maintained on our website, which is implemented using MediaWiki together with a custom skin and extensions.
 We didn't want to manually copy data from that spreadsheet into the wiki pages because it would inevitably fall out of sync.
 After searching and failing to find a MediaWiki extension to return values from a Google Docs spreadsheet, I implemented this solution.

-The *mediawiki-google-spreadsheet-extension* provides a tag, `<gscellvalue>`, that can be used in wiki pages.
+The *GoogleSpreadsheetAccess* extension provides a tag, `<gscellvalue>`, that can be used in wiki pages.
 The tag takes arguments specifying a spreadsheet in Google Docs and a cell within that spreadsheet.
 When the page is read, the tag returns the value of the spreadsheet cell, optionally doing some additional manipulations on the value.
 The result is that you can write web pages that seamlessly integrate data and text automatically fetched directly from the spreadsheet.

 Usage